 Lectures on Financial Economics

-Download (> 800 pages) — Last update: December 21st, 2016
+Download (> 850 pages) — Last update: February 26th, 2017

-Part I, “Foundations,” develops the fundamentals tools of analysis used in Part II and Part III.
-These tools span such disparate topics as classical portfolio selection, dynamic consumption- and production- based asset pricing, in both discrete and continuous-time, the intricacies underlying incomplete markets and other market imperfections and, finally, econometric tools comprising maximum likelihood, methods of moments, and the relatively more modern simulation-based inference methods.
+“Part I: Foundations” provides primordial tools of analysis and the historical context underlying the analysis in more advanced parts of the book.
+It deals with such disparate topics as classical portfolio selection, option pricing, dynamic consumption- and production- based asset pricing, in both discrete and continuous-time, the intricacies underlying incomplete markets and other market imperfections and, finally, some standard but also relatively more modern methods of statistical inference.

-Part III, “Asset pricing and reality,” aims just to this: to use the main tools in Part I and the lessons drawn from Part II, so as to cope with the main challenges occurring in actual capital markets, arising from option pricing and trading, interest rate modeling and credit risk and their associated derivatives.
+“Part III: Asset pricing and reality” aims just to this: to rely on the lessons drawn from Part II (through the main analytical tools in Part I) and cope with the main challenges posed by actual capital markets, arising from option pricing and trading, interest rate modeling, or credit risk and the associated derivatives.
 In a sense, Part II is about the big puzzles we face in fundamental research, while Part III is about how to live within our current and certainly unsatisfactory paradigms, so as to cope with demand for intellectual expertise.